Melindrea/bash-script/README.md

 ### find-string #
 Wrapper around `grep -Hril "<string-to-find>"` either in the current directory, or in a directory sent through the second parameter

+### normalize #
+Goes into the ~/Dropbox/repositories/normalize.css repository and updates it, and then copies the normalize.css file into <optional path>/_normalize.scss to prepare it for being used in a Sassy project.
+If the <optional path> doesn't exist, it doesn't make it, though.